Distortion Bounds for Source Broadcast Problems: Source Broadcast

-We first consider the inner bound.
-For bandwidth expansion ($b>1$), as a special case of hybrid coding systematic source-channel coding (Uncoded Systematic Coding) has been first investigated in \cite{Shamai98}.
-For any point-to-point lossless communication system, such systematic coding does not loss the optimality; however, for some lossy cases such as Hamming binary source communication, it is not optimal any more.
+We first consider the inner bound part.
+For bandwidth expansion ($b>1$) case, as a special case of hybrid coding, systematic source-channel coding (or Uncoded Systematic Coding) was first investigated in \cite{Shamai98}.
+For any point-to-point lossless communication, such systematic coding does not lose the optimality; however, for some lossy transmission cases such as Hamming binary source communication, it is not optimal any more \cite{Shamai98}.
 To retain the optimality, we can first quantize the source $S$, and then transmit the quantized signal using Uncoded Systematic Coding.
-The performance of this code could be obtained directly from Theorem \ref{thm:AdmissibleRegion-DBC}.
+The performance of such code can be obtained directly from Theorem \ref{thm:AdmissibleRegion-DBC}.